prakhar1989/docker-curriculum/README.md

 <a id="docker-compose"></a>
 ### 3.3 Docker Compose

-Till now we've spent all our time in exploring the docker client.
-In the docker ecosystem, however, there are a bunch of other open-source tools which play very nicely with Docker.
-Few of them are -
+Till now we've spent all our time in exploring the Docker client.
+In the Docker ecosystem, however, there are a bunch of other open-source tools which play very nicely with Docker.
+A few of them are -

 1. [Docker Machine](https://docs.docker.com/machine/) - Create Docker hosts on your computer, on cloud providers, and inside your own data center
 2. [Docker Compose](https://docs.docker.com/compose/) - A tool for defining and running multi-container Docker applications.
 3. [Docker Swarm](https://docs.docker.com/swarm/) - A native clustering solution for Docker

-In this section, we are going to look at one of these tools - Docker Compose and see how it can make dealing with multi-container apps easier.
+In this section, we are going to look at one of these tools, Docker Compose, and see how it can make dealing with multi-container apps easier.

-The background story of Docker compose is quite interesting.
-Roughly two years ago, a company called OrchardUp launched a tool called Fig the idea behind which was to make the isolated development environments with Docker.The project was very well received on [Hacker News](https://news.ycombinator.com/item?id=7132044) - I oddly remember reading about it but didn't quite get the hang of it.
+The background story of Docker Compose is quite interesting.
+Roughly two years ago, a company called OrchardUp launched a tool called Fig. The idea behind Fig was to make isolated development environments work with Docker.
+The project was very well received on [Hacker News](https://news.ycombinator.com/item?id=7132044) - I oddly remember reading about it but didn't quite get the hang of it.

 The [first comment](https://news.ycombinator.com/item?id=7133449) on the forum actually does a good job of explaining what Fig is all about.